 While tariffs may have boosted inventories, international trade was a drag on growth in the third quarter.
 Net exports of goods and services was -1.78 percentage points.

 The U.S. unemployment rate remains at the lowest levels in nearly half a century.
 But U.S. stocks have been battered this month.
+Plants grown from cannabis sativa seeds frequently gain more height and produce a lighter harvest than indica strains.
 The S&P 500 has dropped 8.8% in October, dipping 1.73% on Friday in spite of the GDP report.

 Photo: Getty Images